tone-row/art-of-the-gradient/README.md

 - figure out why increase arrow gets hover style
 - now you can't have 0 when editing the inputs..., that's no fun
 - add change color everywhere option
+- add a warning when open in more than one tab (On the root path / only, not on shared paths)